DODGE CARAVAN ENGINE BELT

 You'll want a good tensioner tool for changing the belt - access is very tight and you need a long lever to apply torque to relieve tension.

-OR you may be able to use a ratcheting box end wrench that has a bit of offset, and a pieced of pipe to extend handle for leverage.
-Tricky to keep wrench on idler bolt head, perhaps jam piece of wood between it and frame (I suggest wood against the wrench and perhaps foam against frame.
+OR you may be able to use a ratcheting box end wrench that has a bit of offset, and a piece of pipe to extend handle for leverage.
+(Squeeze end of pipe to oval so wrench open end fits it.)
+Tricky to keep wrench on idler bolt head, try to jam piece of wood between it and frame (with firm foam against frame for self-adjustment, attached to wood with aggressive double-side carpet tape).
+I have used that combination.

 PROBLEM ON MY 93 is that brake line and clamp prevent even short 15mm socket on bar from going into place to engage idler.
 So removal of it (3/8" screw head - brakes on this beast are SAE not metric) and somehow drilling a hole to relocate will be necessary.
 I bent the line away enough to get at the idler, using very long plies from above, probably could just pull it down from below.